-Built in the second half of the 15th century, the Castle of the Governors is a well-preserved area of the walls.
-It is said to have a Muslim origin and to have been built over the Muslim fortress, but there are no visible traces left.
+Built in the second half of the 15th century, the Castle of the Governor is a well-preserved area of the walls.
+It is said to have a Muslim origin and to have been built over a Muslim fortress, but no visible traces are left.

 In the 16th century, the castle was adapted to be the residence of the Governors of the Algarve (hence the name) when the capital was transferred to Lagos.
 The 1755 earthquake that destroyed a large part of the city also destroyed a large part of this complex.
 Only in the 18th century was it adapted to Hospital by the Misericórdia de Lagos.

-The main façade has the coat of arms of the Kingdom of Algarve over the doors and, between them, the seal of the Count of Avintes.
-The arch of São Gonçalo flanked by the 2 turrets was built only in the 40s to represent the patron saint of Lagos.
+The main façade has the coat of arms of the Kingdom of Algarve over the doors and the seal of the Count of Avintes between them.
+The arch of São Gonçalo, flanked by the two turrets, was built only in the 40s to represent the patron saint of Lagos.
 However, the most striking feature is the Manueline window from which it is said that D. Sebastião reported that he was going to the battle of Alcácer-Quibir.

 Ponta da Bandeira Fort

-Located at the mouth of the Ribeira de Bensafrim, in front of the Governors’ Palace and next to the beaches west of Lagos, the Ponta da Bandeira Fort is one of the outstanding monuments of Lagos.
-Once outside the old town and the walls, it’s on the opposite side of the walls, in Descobrimentos avenue.
-Still, it is easy to walk there from the city, and especially convenient for those going to the Potato and Estudantes beaches.
+Located at the mouth of the Ribeira de Bensafrim, in front of the Governor’s Palace, and next to the beaches west of Lagos, the Ponta da Bandeira Fort is one of the outstanding monuments of Lagos.
+Once outside the old town and the walls, it’s on the opposite side of the walls, on Descobrimentos Avenue.
+Still, it is easy to walk there from the city and incredibly convenient for those visiting the Batata and Estudantes beaches.